Design cyber-physical systems with MATLAB and Simulink

-Cyber-physical systems (CPS) link cyberspace with the physical world through a network of interrelated elements, such as sensors and actuators, robotics, and computational engines.
+Cyber-physical systems are complex engineered systems that link cyberspace with the physical world through a network of interconnected computational elements, such as sensors, actuators, and computational processing units.
 These systems are highly automated, intelligent, and collaborative.
-CPS examples include energy neutral buildings, zero-fatality highways, and personalized medical devices, smart cities, and smart manufacturing.
+Applications of cyber-physical systems include energy-neutral buildings, zero-fatality highways, personalized medical devices, smart cities, and smart manufacturing.

 Designing cyber-physical systems is challenging because:

-Using multidomain models that capture such variability is critical to successful CPS design.
+Using multidomain models that capture such variability is critical to successful design of cyber-physical systems.